remarkablemark/remarkablemark.github.io/_posts/2020/2020-09-07-remarkable-podcast-1.md

 ## Description

-This is an episode of the ["Remarkable Podcast"](https://soundcloud.com/remarkablemark/sets/remarkable-podcast) with host [Mark](https://b.remarkabl.org/mark) and guest [Seamus Martin](https://github.com/spmartin823).
+This is the first episode of the ["Remarkable Podcast"](https://soundcloud.com/remarkablemark/sets/remarkable-podcast) with host [Mark](https://b.remarkabl.org/mark) and guest [Seamus Martin](https://github.com/spmartin823).
 Seamus is the founder of Dashlight.io and an ex-[PowerSchool](https://www.powerschool.com/) Tech Lead.

 We discuss how Seamus got started in tech, which includes his transition from math teacher to developer, his experience going through a coding bootcamp, his process of finding interviews to getting hired, and his time working as an engineer at a mid-to-large sized company.